 Cut the MDF into 3-7/8-in.-wide strips.
 If you don’t have a table saw to cut the strips, assemble a cutting guide (Photo 2).
 Start by cutting a 6-in.-wide strip from the edge of a sheet of MDF.
 Cut another strip 4 in. wide to use as a stop.
 Position the stop and screw it to the bottom of the guide so that you can cut 3-7/8-in.-wide strips by running the edge of the saw base against the guide.
 With this setup, you won’t have to measure for each strip.
 Just reposition the guide and clamp it to the MDF sheet after each cut.
 Note: Sawdust from MDF is very fine and will cover everything in sight if you’re not careful.
 Cut outdoors if possible.
 Otherwise, put an exhaust fan in the window and use a shop vacuum to collect dust from power tools.
 Make sure to wear a dust mask and safety glasses when cutting.

 After ripping the strips, sand the edges to remove saw marks.
 Clamp a bunch of the strips together and sand all of the edges at once to speed up the job and avoid rounding over the corners (Photo 3).
 We used a random orbital sander and 80-grit paper.
 After sanding, leave the clamps in place while you roll on a coat of quick-drying, stain-blocking primer such as Kilz or BIN.
+Make sure your stain-blocking primer a is solvent-based type, not water-based.
 After the primer dries, sand lightly and apply one coat of paint.
 Prepainting the edges will save you a lot of time on the final paint job.

 Nail the base and ceiling rails to studs.
 Splice rails over studs.